Siobhán Coady

-Siobhán Coady (/ʃəˈvɔːn/; born November 11, 1960) is a Canadian businesswoman and politician who represents the riding of St. John's West in the Newfoundland and Labrador House of Assembly as a Liberal.
+Siobhán Coady (/ʃəˈvɔːn/; born November 11, 1960) is a Canadian businesswoman and politician who represented the riding of St. John's West in the Newfoundland and Labrador House of Assembly as a Liberal, from 2015 to 2025.
 Coady previously served as the Liberal Member of Parliament for the riding of St. John's South–Mount Pearl from 2008 to 2011.
 She served as Minister of Natural Resources in the Ball government.
-She is currently Minister of Finance and Deputy Premier in the Furey government.
+She also served as Minister of Finance and Deputy Premier in the Furey and Hogan governments.

 Personal life

 Coady was born in Grand Falls-Windsor and raised in St. John's.
 She is an alumna of Memorial University of Newfoundland having received a Bachelor of Education degree.
 She is also an accredited public relations professional.
-Coady, her husband Pat and their nephew Brook live in St. John's.
+Coady and her husband Pat live in St. John's.

 Before entering politics, Coady was president and CEO of Newfound Genomics Inc., a biotechnology company; The Clinical Trials Centre, a medical research company; and Bonaventure Fisheries Inc., a privately held fish harvesting company.
 She is a past chair and Governor of the Canadian Chamber of Commerce and was President of the St. John’s Board of Trade in 1993.

 Coady has volunteered in a wide range of activities with community organizations including as Past Chair of the Regional Economic Development Board, the Newfoundland and Labrador Business Hall of Fame, and the Red Cross Campaign.
 Until her election to Parliament, Coady was a member of the board of directors for the Genesis Centre, the Children’s Wish Foundation, Genome Canada, the Public Policy Forum, the St. John’s International Airport Authority, and was the public representative on the Institute of Chartered Accountants of Newfoundland.